soltysh/talks/coroutines_generators/article.md

 lock.release()
 ```

-These constructs are curretly nicely handled by context managers(TODO: pep#),
+These constructs are currently nicely handled by context managers introduced
+with new `with` statement, see [PEP 343](http://legacy.python.org/dev/peps/pep-0343/),
 which are basically normal objects implementing two methods:
 * `__enter__(self)` - star work with your object, returning it
 * `__exit__(self, exc, val, tb)` - release the object, or handle the exception